 carry a handgun into a place where it is prohibited by federal law.

-license unless he or she meets one of the exceptions to having such license as
+unless he or she meets one of the exceptions to having such license as provided

-without a license when he or she violates the provisions of paragraph (1) of
+license when he or she violates the provisions of paragraph (1) of this

 (1) For the first offense, he or she shall be guilty of a